 However, the University cannot permit its image (name) to be used in any commercial announcement, commercial or artistic production, or in any other context where endorsement of a product, organization, person, or cause is explicitly or implicitly conveyed.

 - Request student activity fee funding: (Student, Campus, Community)

 Student and campus groups may request funding through the established Student Senate funding process; community groups may request consideration of a contractual arrangement with the Student Senate.

 - Use of University facilities: (Student, Campus)

 - Schedule meeting rooms, public auditoriums and other designated spaces.
-Request office space, work station space, locker space, and/or mailbox in the student organizations area in the Kansas Union.
+Request office space, locker/storage space, and received group mail in the student organizations area in the Kansas Union.